SpatialTemporalStats/LRGPSP_Reproducibility_Materials/README.md

 ## Data
-Two real datasets are utilized in this study to compare various popular low-rank approximation methods and underscore the advantages of the proposed approach, which uses a predictive process with an estimated covariance and support points.
+Two real datasets are utilized in this study to compare various popular low-rank approximation methods and underscore the advantages of the proposed approach, which uses a predictive process with an estimated covariance and SPs.
 They are available as part of the paper’s supplementary material.

 #### Annual total precipitation anomalies data
 The first dataset comprises annual total precipitation anomalies observed at 7352 weather stations in the United States in 1962, as discussed by [1] and [2].
 It is available online at https://www.image.ucar.edu/Data/precip_tapering/.
 Readers can access it by loading the “anom1962.RData” file within the sub-repository “Real_Data”.